imrickysu/ZYNQ-Custom-Board-Bring-Up-Guide/README.md

 - Ethernet can be tested by u-boot, Linux or standalone applications.
 - If any other peripherals are used, they can then be tested based on u-boot or Linux platform.
 If any issue happens, we can go back to standalone app to test the peripheral to eliminate the impact from OS.

+## The Vivado Project ##
+A Vivado Project is needed before any software based check is run, e.g. Hello World for UART.
+The ZYNQ processor initialization configurations are set in Vivado.
+It is suggested that the settings of PS is added one after another after it is verified to work on hardware.
+Otherwise, if the CPU doesn't come up perfectly, it's hard to know what's wrong.

+Here's a list of the essential settings for first time boot
+- Input of PS Clock (PS_CLK) Speed.
+Target CPU speed would be set to around 666M automatically.
+No need to change.
+- MIO Bank voltage
+- UART pin number
+- UART baud rate is set to 115200 by default, no need to change.
+- DDR can be disabed at first.

+This is the smallest system to be tested.
+More features can be enabled after basic features have been verified.

 ## Power